Here are answers to some of the most Frequently Asked Questions:

-Q: I am a civilian/veteran and would like to learn a language, but need to know what an application process is?
+Q: I am a civilian/veteran and would like to learn a language, but need to know what the application process is?

 Civilians and veterans may attend DLIFLC when language proficiency is a condition of his/her employment in one of the above organizations.
 The employee’s supervisor must document the requirement and eligibility.
 Additionally, the supervisor must provide the address to which the score report should be sent in order to ensure the results are placed in the civilian’s personnel record.

-DLIFLC is a multi-service school for active and reserve components, foreign military students, and civilian personnel working in the federal government and various law enforcement agencies.
+DLIFLC is a multi-service school for active and reserve components, and civilian personnel working in the federal government and various law enforcement agencies.

-Q: Can members of the general public visit your Institute and learn more about foreign languages, cultures and your training methods?
+Q: Can members of the general public visit your institute and learn more about foreign languages, culture and your training methods?

 Q: My son/daughter or relative is graduating soon and I would like to attend.
 Can you tell me when his/her graduation is?

-A: Since we graduate 24 language classes on a weekly basis, you will have to be in touch with your child/relative for an exact date and time of the graduation.
+A: Since we hold graduations on a weekly basis, you will have to be in touch with your child/relative for an exact date and time of the graduation.
 Please keep in mind that graduations are usually early in the morning, and that you will need to go through a security check before being granted access to the base.

 For more information regarding directions to DLIFLC go to the Presidio of Monterey website.

 Please make sure that you have a Real ID for each adult member of your party, in order to be allowed in.
-Also, a valid car registration and insurance documents are needed, if you plan to drive on the base.
+If you plan to come on base with your vehicle, you will need a valid license, car registration and insurance documents.

 Q: I have a rental property in the Monterey area and I would like to offer it to your students, faculty or staff.
 How can I do that?